PostGuitarist/Tic-Tac-Toe/README.md

   from the User clicking on where they want to go.

-Three options will be available soon, User vs. User, User vs. PC, and Pc vs. PC.
+Three options will be available soon, User vs. User, User vs. PC, and PC vs. PC.
 User vs. User works, however the PC AI does not.